Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 As ever, she wilted slightly when she mentioned that name, and as ever Yulna suppressed a raising of her hackles.
 The way the Dominion had neglected that poor little Sister had induced even Mother Giymuy to leave angry claw-marks in the furniture, and Giymuy had otherwise been the very picture of composure.

-"Why would he have…?"
+"Why would he have...?"
 Yulna asked.

 "Well... running that way *is* faster," Ayma conceded.
 "And easier.
 But they are so used to not doing it."

 "So the humans don’t care about being civilized, they only care about performance?"

 "They care deeply about civilization.
-Just… not when lives are at stake.
+Just... not when lives are at stake.
 But sometimes even then."
 Ayma wobbled her head in a Gaoian shrug.

 "That sounds complicated."

 "Humans are complicated people.
-You remember how Sister Shoo was, and I’ve come to learn that she is…" Ayma paused and picked her words with care. "...reasonably straightforward, by human standards."
+You remember how Sister Shoo was, and I’ve come to learn that she is..."
+Ayma paused and picked her words with care. "...reasonably straightforward, by human standards."

 "How is she?
 I keep meaning to send her a message but I never know what to say."

 "She’s quite famous on Earth now, apparently.
-I don’t think I understand the idea of being romantically committed to two people at once, especially when one of them is another female, but… well, she wouldn’t be Sister Shoo if she wasn’t a little strange.
+I don’t think I understand the idea of being romantically committed to two people at once, especially when one of them is another female, but... well, she wouldn’t be Sister Shoo if she wasn’t a little strange.
 She seems happy, though."

 "That’s good.
 She had enough sadness for a lifetime while she was with us."